Epsylon42/c2bs/README.md

 They start with name, input variables and output variables.
 Input and output are optional.

 Flowcharts consist of expressions.
-Currently, three are supported:
+Currently, four are supported:
 * if-else
 * while
+* for
 * block

 Expressions are separated with newlines or semicolons.